adeposting/notes/_pages/2025/07/05/vibe-coding-using-cursor-like-its-kiro.md

 Use [Cursor](https://cursor.com/en) like it's [Kiro](https://kiro.dev/).

-1. Copy-paste [this prompt](2025-07-05_system-prompt.mdc) to `.cursor/rules/system-prompt.mdc` (if that link is broken, the prompt is in the appendix of this page).
+1. Copy-paste [system-prompt.mdc](2025-07-05_system-prompt.txt) to `.cursor/rules/system-prompt.mdc` (if that link is broken, the prompt is in the appendix of this page).
 2. Prompt cursor to generate the spec, e.g. `Do requirements.md -> design.md -> tasks.md, ask me about all the details you need to do this.`

 ## what?